 Taking your medication is just one thing you can do to help you feel your best.
 Consider assembling a team of medical specialists (your rheum can refer you) from a variety of fields, like psychiatry, sleep medicine, physical or occupational therapy, or nutrition, who can support you wherever you may need it.
 Areas they can help with:

-- Sleep: As an RA patient, your sleep is critical—it eases pain sensitivity, keeps stress hormones in check, and lets the brain clear out inflammatory chemicals so you can function better the next day.
+Sleep: As an RA patient, your sleep is critical—it eases pain sensitivity, keeps stress hormones in check, and lets the brain clear out inflammatory chemicals so you can function better the next day.
 Plus, RA-related inflammation tends to deplete energy levels, so a solid eight hours of sleep is crucial.
 The problem?
 Given how uncomfortable RA is, more than half of people with the condition have trouble sleeping.
 And some medications, like steroids and Plaquenil, may cause insomnia.
 Prioritize your sleep by following standard sleep hygiene advice: Dedicate some time in the late evening to relax, and power down your phone at least 30 minutes before bed.
 Try using pillows for extra support where you need them (like under a painful shoulder or between stacked knees).
 And consider working with a sleep specialist for extra help.
-Finally, talk to your rheumatologist if you suspect your meds are keeping you up.
+Finally, talk to your rheumatologist if you suspect your meds are keeping you up or you have trouble sleeping due to pain.

 3 Simple Pain Relievers

-- Topical creams: Applying creams or lotions containing capsaicin (an extract from chili peppers!) may soothe minor joint pain.
+Topical creams: Applying creams or lotions containing capsaicin (an extract from chili peppers!) may soothe minor joint pain.
 Ditto for those with camphor, menthol, or turpentine oil.
 Try capsaicin infused Capzasin HP Crème or J.R.
 Watkins White Cream Liniment, which has both camphor and turpentine oil.
+Topical pain relievers also available by prescription, such as Pennsaid.

 Are There Any Natural Remedies for Rheumatoid Arthritis?